The Girl I Left Behind: Examples of use in media

 Ewan MacColl's song "Ivor" uses the tune to wryly mock the supposedly favourable treatment given to Ivor Novello in prison during World War II.
 The tune appears in the Popeye cartoon Popeye the Sailor Meets Sindbad the Sailor.
 Popeye mumbles to it under his breath as he marches toward his final confrontation with Sindbad.
 An uptempo version of the tune recorded by Pete Rugolo and His Orchestra served as the opening and closing theme of the 1961–1962 CBS situation comedy Ichabod and Me.

 "The Frogs and the Lobsters", an episode of the Hornblower television series, features the tune being played by a band of the Royal Marines, along with the first few bars of "Rule Britannia".
 Chapter 3 of Hornblower in the West Indies opens with the first few lines of the lyrics.
 The song appears several times in the TV movie Sharpe's Company.
-Emphasizing its popularity with British soldiers during the Napoleonic wars it features prominently in the 1970 movie Waterloo.
+Emphasizing its popularity with British soldiers during the Napoleonic Wars it features prominently in the 1970 movie Waterloo.
 In particular, it is played during the advance of a British division under the command of Sir Thomas Picton and when the Duke of Wellington orders a general advance at the end of the battle.
 In a 1960s Beverly Hillbillies episode, the melody is used for the commercial jingle "the best durn soap is Foggy Mountain Soap".

 The tune has also been used as a theme for Western films about the Indian Wars, such as a 1915 silent film about George Custer titled The Girl I Left Behind Me and a theme in the soundtrack of John Ford's "cavalry trilogy": Fort Apache, She Wore a Yellow Ribbon and Rio Grande.
-In the 1968 film The Charge of the Light Brigade a detachment of British soldiers whistle the tune just before the Battle of the Alma; a fife and drum corps plays the song while leading a regiment marching through London in the 1939 film "The Four Feathers".
-In the animated film An American Tail: Fievel Goes West, Fievel's sister Tanya (voice by Cathy Cavadini) performs a song entitled "The Girl You Left Behind".
+In the 1968 film The Charge of the Light Brigade a detachment of British soldiers whistle the tune just before the Battle of the Alma; a fife and drum corps plays the song while leading a regiment marching through London in the 1939 film The Four Feathers.

 Popular recordings

 "The Girl I Left Behind" has been recorded many times, by The Skillet Lickers, Jay Ungar, The Avett Brothers, The Albion Band, Jules Allen and Molly Mason among others.
 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).
 It appeared with the title "Ichabod and Me Theme" as a track on the Pete Rugolo and His Orchestra album TV's Top Themes (1962).

+The most common contemporary interpretation of the song, as recorded by the Hot Club of Cowtown, is derived from a 1938 recording by Bob Wills and the Texas Playboys.